VLANeXt: Recipes for Building Strong VLA Models: Recipes for Building Strong VLA Models

 \subsection{Action Modelling Perspectives}

 Here, we examine auxiliary design and training objectives to facilitate action generation.

-\textbf{World Modelling.} We examine augmenting action prediction with an auxiliary world modeling objective \cite{2025_f1, 2025_worldvla}.
-To avoid reliance on pretrained visual generators, we tokenize images using the Emu3.5 image tokenizer \cite{2025_emu3.5} and predict future image tokens with a next-token objective.
+\textbf{World Modelling.} We examine augmenting action prediction with an auxiliary world modeling objective~\cite{2025_f1, 2025_worldvla}.
+To maintain relatively fair comparison, we don't use a pretrained visual generator.
+Instead, we tokenize images using the Emu3.5 image tokenizer~\cite{2025_emu3.5} and predict future image tokens with a next-token objective.
 The target is the future frame at a fixed horizon (8 steps, aligned with the action chunk length).
 The visual generation module is inserted between the VLM and the policy module with layer-wise connections (Fig.~\ref{fig:world_modelling}). \textit{Adding world modeling improves action generation performance} (Table~\ref{tab:roadmap}), indicating that predicting future observations is beneficial.
 However, it nearly triples training time, substantially increasing computational cost.
 We therefore exclude world modeling from the final recipe.

 \textbf{Time Series Forecasting.} We also explore facilitating action generation from a time-series forecasting perspective.
-Inspired by frequency-domain modeling in time-series prediction \cite{2022_fedformer, 2023_frequency-mlp, 2024_rethinking-fourier, 2025_fredf}, we introduce a simple auxiliary loss that minimizes the MSE between predicted and ground-truth actions in the frequency domain (weighted 0.1–0.2 relative to the flow-matching loss).
-We use the discrete cosine transform \cite{1974_dct} to convert the action to the frequency domain.
+Inspired by frequency-domain modeling in time-series prediction~\cite{2022_fedformer, 2023_frequency-mlp, 2024_rethinking-fourier, 2025_fredf}, we introduce a simple auxiliary loss that minimizes the MSE between predicted and ground-truth actions in the frequency domain.
+We use the discrete cosine transform~\cite{1974_dct} to convert the action to the frequency domain, and assign higher weights to low-frequency components and lower weights to high-frequency components, as high-frequency components are often noisier.